atifkarim/random_solution/docs/miscellaneous_problem.md

 ## Ethernet problem in Ubuntu

-See [here](https://askubuntu.com/a/71205/1128908).
+### Wired connection Issue
+See [here](https://askubuntu.com/a/71205/1128908) to get description of the problem.
 The steps are also written in the following lines:

 ```sh
 sudo nano /etc/NetworkManager/NetworkManager.conf